Concordium/concordium.github.io/source/mainnet/net/web3-id/verifier.rst

 Presentations contain :ref:`zero-knowledge proofs<glossary-zero-knowledge-proof>`.
 The verifiable credentials themselves never leave the holder's wallet, only the information requested by the verifier does.
-Note that the presentation can combine :ref:`account credentials<glossary-account-credentials>` and :ref:`verifiable credentials<glossary-verifiable-credential>`.
+Note that the presentation can combine :ref:`account credentials<glossary-account-credential>` and :ref:`verifiable credentials<glossary-verifiable-credential>`.

 The verification of presentations consists of two parts.